yue2388253/inet/showcases/tsn/combiningfeatures/gptpandtas/doc/index.rst

 ..
 TODO domain -> time domain! too generic

-The next chart shows clock drift in domain 2.
-This is the domain of the hot-standby master clock, which stays online.
+The next chart shows clock drift in time domain 2.
+This is the time domain of the hot-standby master clock, which stays online.
 Thus the clocks in this time domain keep being synchronized. (the hot-standby master is denoted with the thick orange line, the primary master with the dotted blue line.)

 .. **TODO** keep being synchronized